A guide for schools and education professionals

 - Trauma-informed: Understanding the impact of past and current trauma on the capacity of families to make and sustain relationships, make changes and on child and adult behaviours.

-- Strengths-based and compassionate: We seek to understand the need behind the behaviour.
+- Strengths-based and compassionate: We seek to understanding the need behind the behaviour.
 ‘Flipping the Narrative’ … parents aren’t ‘lying’ – they may be fearful; parents aren’t ‘angry’, they may be frightened.

 - Holistic: Understanding all aspects of a family lives using the Assessment Framework.